 We know that everyone is anxious for new information, and we will work quickly and carefully to ensure you have clear, accurate information.
 Please check back here for frequent updates.

 IHS Director holds Tribal Consultation Session with Phoenix Area Tribes

 I recently traveled to Phoenix AZ to meet with the Tribes served by the Phoenix IHS Area as a part of my goal to hold an in-person consultation session in all 12 IHS Areas over the next 3-4 months.
 The Tribes presented their priority issues and made recommendations for how to improve our Tribal consultation process at the national, Area and local levels.
-Common priority issues included the need for more funding, especially in the Contract Health Services Program, and better consultation and communication and the Area and local levels.
+Common priority issues included the need for more funding, especially in the Purchased/Referred Care (PRC) Program, and better consultation and communication and the Area and local levels.
 Here is a picture from the meeting:

 IHS Director holds Tribal Consultation Session with Nashville Area Tribes

 I recently traveled to Atlanta GA to meet with the Tribes served by the Nashville IHS Area as a part of my goal to hold an in-person consultation session in all 12 IHS Areas over the next 3-4 months.
 The Tribes presented their priority issues and made recommendations for how to improve our Tribal consultation process at the national, Area and local levels.
 Common priority issues included the need for more funding, especially in the Purchased/Referred Care (PRC) Program, and the importance of understanding that “one size doesn’t fit all” when understanding the needs of the Tribes of the Area.
 Here is a picture from the meeting: